elankath/gardener-scaling-history/README.md

 Repository providers 2 apps:
 - recorder: monitors and records the scaling data for one or more gardner clusters: machine deployments, machine classes, priority classes, autoscaling config, scheduled and unscheduled pods, nodes, etc. Recorded data is dumped into a [SQLite](https://sqlite.org/) DB per cluster.
+- replayer: The replayer can replay scenarios against either the virtual CA or the scaling recommender
-- replayer: replays the recorded scaling data of a gardener cluster against another k8s cluster (set via `KUBECONFIG`).
+  - replay-CA: replays the recorded scaling data of a gardener cluster against a virtual k8s cluster.
        - effectively deploys scheduled and un-scheduled pods in a configurable batch interval and waits till nodes belonging to CA node groups are scaled.
        - This is primarily meant for simulating autoscaling  and hence ideally should be run against a virtual cluster like one setup by https://github.com/unmarshall/kvcl/
+  - replay-SR: replays the scenario json (produced by replay-CA) against the new scaling-recommender.

 ## Launch the Recorder